OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

 !!!Info "The first part"

     In the first [video](https://www.youtube.com/watch?v=iOPbk1W3X5k&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=1) he explains how to set up KiCad 8.

 On [KiCad.org](hhttps://www.kicad.org/download/windows/) I downloaded the KiCad program and then installed it on the computer.
 On the [About KiCad](https://www.kicad.org/about/kicad/) site it says that KiCad is an open source software that can be used to design EDA or Electronic Design Automation.
 In [KiCad](https://www.kicad.org/) Schematic Editor is used to draw electronic circuit and you have access to thousands of symbols that can be found in libraries.
 The PCB Editor is then used to add elements to the circuit.
 Then you can use the 3D viewer to preview your design.

-!!! note inline end "Schematic and PCB files"

 I opened the program, clicked on **File** and **new** to create a new project.
 I saved it in a folder in my computer.
 When saving a new project there will be two files created, Schematic file and a PCB file.
 I began by editing the Schematic file.

+!!! note inline end "Schematic and PCB files"

+    When saving a new project there will be two files created, Schematic file and a PCB file.

 ![Schematic_PCB_files](img/Schematic_editor400x289.jpg)